vsecades/AbuseIpDb/README.md

-**PLEASE NOTE** This fork is my development tree.
-If you want to participate in the development, please fork from the original repository.
-I will rebase without prior warning.

 # AbuseIpDb - Wrapper around the Abuse IP DB service API

 The package supports APIv1 and APIv2.
 Retrieving a blacklist is only available